Job No: 517561 Work Type: Locations: San Diego Categories: Unit 6 - Teamsters Local 2010, Probationary, Full Time, Trades

-For more information regarding the Facilities Services department, click here.
+For more information regarding the Office of Housing Administration, click here.

 Compensation and Benefits

-Starting salary upon appointment not expected to exceed $6,020 per month.
-CSU Classification Salary Range: $5,742 - $7,414 per month.
+Starting salary upon appointment is not expected to exceed $6,527 per month.
 Salary placement is determined by the education, experience, and qualifications the candidate brings to the position, internal equity, and the hiring department's fiscal resources.

 San Diego State University offers a rich benefits package that constitutes a major portion of total compensation.
 For more information regarding SDSU benefits, please click here.